Mobile music therapy practice providing services across Brisbane and Sydney.

 I’m Julia Hawkins, Registered Music Therapist and Director of Bridge Music Therapy.

-At Bridge, we’re committed to meeting each person with authenticity, curiosity and joy.
+Our values are based on our commitment to meeting each person with authenticity, curiosity and joy.

 We look forward to meeting you soon.

-• 1.
-Authenticity: Valuing genuine connections with our clients and our team.
+1. Authenticity: Valuing genuine connections with our clients and our team.
 Being true to ourselves and transparent in what, how and why we do things.

 2. Curiosity: Embracing innovation, open-mindedness, and adaptability.
 Encouraging questions and creativity.